 They offer so many packages and with such variety.
 We have been twice now and tried four of their unique packages.
-However, we have yet to try half of the different tours they offer.
+However, we have yet to try half of the tours they offer.

 The Amazing Landscape

-The views from the valleys are unique and jaw-dropping.
+The vistas from the valleys are unique and jaw-dropping.
 As you look up at the lush cliffs rising above, you feel you are in another time and place.
 It’s no wonder the ranch hosts hundreds of weddings each year.

 A Great Team